Development News – Pending Improvements

 Trail maintenance and knotweed eradication are ongoing.
 Help is always appreciated.

 Watch for our fundraising events as we try to raise enough money to make additional improvements and open the trail and the area to greater recreational and economic opportunities.
 Thanks to all who participated in past Days of Giving and for your support throughout the year.
-The Day of Giving in 2017 is scheduled for May 9 as part of the new Redbank Valley Day of Giving.
+The Day of Giving in 2018 will be held in May with the date to be announced as part of the 2nd annual Redbank Valley Day of Giving.